Woodwind Quintets in the Roaring Twenties – Intro

 Photo portrait of Nadia Boulanger, taken in 1925.

-Just of few of Boulanger’s other students over seven decades were Roy Harris, Quincy Jones, John Eliot Gardiner, Elliott Carter, Virgil Thomson, David Diamond, Daniel Barenboim, Phillip Glass, Robert Russell Bennett, Donald Erb, Robert Kapilow, Thea Musgrave, Daniel Pinkham, Walter Piston, Elie Siegmeister and Astor Piazzolla.
+Just of few of Boulanger’s other American students over seven decades included Roy Harris, Quincy Jones, John Eliot Gardiner, Elliott Carter, Virgil Thomson, David Diamond, Daniel Barenboim, Phillip Glass, Robert Russell Bennett, Donald Erb, Robert Kapilow, Thea Musgrave, Daniel Pinkham, Walter Piston, Elie Siegmeister and Astor Piazzolla.
 Many of them would later make their contribution to woodwind quintet literature, too.
 During lecture tours in the United States, Boulanger also became the first woman to conduct the Boston Symphony Orchestra, the New York Philharmonic, the Philadelphia Orchestra and the Washington National Symphony.
 Many of Boulanger’s other students also became academics in the United States, teaching generations of music students.
-Of all the music teachers around the world, few, if any, had the impact on music education and creativity in the USA as a this woman who mostly taught out of her family’s flat in Paris.
+Of all the music teachers around the world, few, if any, had the impact on music education and creativity in the USA as this woman who mostly taught out of her family’s flat in Paris.

 The Famous Seven 1920s Quintets